equivalent/scrapbook2/archive/blogs/2016-08-22-aws-elasticbeanstalk-hooks.md

 ```

-First we will fetch the container ID of ruby on rails instance and we
+First we will fetch the container ID of Ruby on Rails instance and we
-will run demonized `rake reindex` command
+will run demonized `rake reindex` command on that Docker container

 `rake reindex` have content: